Endogenous Product Design: A Linear Demand Approach: Optimal Product Design under Single-Product Firm Pricing

+\textit{\textbf{Proposition 6}: Competition between single-product price-setting firms optimising the design of their products given multiple attributes reach a unique symmetric equilibrium.
+While their starting point matches that of the same setting in the monopoly pricing case - i.e. an optimal attribute vector proportional to their cost-weighted attribute utility - competing firms tilt their attribute vector across greater attribute dimensions.
+Competition makes firms more balanced in the attributes they load, particularly by emphasizing the attributes with lesser competitive salience over those with lower weighted costs as the number of firms increases.}\\

-With non-exclusivity, any firm may load any attribute $K$.
-Many of the simplifications that have been made possible by either product exclusivity or joint ownership are no longer available to us.
-Instead, we take advantage of the symmetry of the firms.\\
+\textit{Proof}: Many of the simplifications that have been made possible by either product exclusivity or joint ownership are no longer available to us.
+Instead, we take advantage of the symmetry of the firms.
+Assume a symmetric candidate equilibrium in which all firms choose the same attribute vector: